Airflow 101: Building Your First Workflow¶

 [t2, t3] << t1

-using pendulum
+with pendulum

-timezone as they are known to
+timezone as they have known limitations.

 Recap¶